 Dive-based harvest fisheries

 The dive-based harvest fisheries involve the collecting of aquarium fish, coral, tropical rock lobster, trochus and sea cucumber.
 These fisheries require a permit under the Great Barrier Reef Marine Park Zoning Plan 2003.
-State fisheries management measures include limited entry, quotas and fishing gear and area restrictions.

 Managing commercial fishing